 Dermatologists participating in the Destination: Healthy Skin program will be screening patients to identify the most common type of skin cancers and precancers including basal cell carcinoma (BCC), squamous cell carcinoma (SCC), melanoma and actinic keratosis.
 Dermatologists will also be looking for rare but dangerous types of skin cancer such as Merkel cell carcinoma and acral lentiginous melanoma.

 What to Expect During a Skin Cancer Screening

 The participant is given a brief form to fill out and is then shown to one of the RV’s exam rooms.
 After the person changes into a gown, the dermatologist examines the patient’s skin from head to toe.
 The doctor notes any findings on the form and makes recommendations for next steps, which may include a formal visit to a dermatologist for a biopsy.
 To make the most of a screening, the Foundation recommends that participants remove nail polish and makeup in advance, let the doctor know if there is a personal or family history of skin cancer and point out during the exam any spots that are new or have changed.

 The exam takes approximately 10 minutes.
 It’s best to arrive early, as screenings are provided on a first-come, first-served basis.
-At events where screenings aren’t available, staff will be on hand to distribute educational materials and sun protection samples.
+At events where screenings aren’t available, staff will distribute educational materials and sun protection samples.